 Support Services oversees both administrative and emergency services functions that include: facilities maintenance; repairs; construction; fleet and equipment maintenance; repair and acquisition; information technology services that include operation, maintenance, computer application development, and security of Chino Valley Fire’s technical infrastructure; and the procurement of various supplies and personal protective equipment.

-The Chino Valley Fire District serves the cities of Chino, Chino Hills, and surrounding unincorporated areas of San Bernardino County with the following apparatus:
+The Chino Valley Fire serves the cities of Chino, Chino Hills, and surrounding unincorporated areas of San Bernardino County with the following apparatus:

-Paramedic Fire Engines Paramedic Squads Ambulances
+- Paramedic Fire Engines

-Swift Water Rescue Boats
+- Swift Water Rescue Boats

 Fire Administration is located at 14011 City Center Drive, in Chino Hills.
 The building opened to the public in November 2011 and underwent a lobby remodel in 2019.

-Fire Administration is a 16,117 square-foot building that contains the offices of the Fire Chief; Clerk of the Board; Finance; Human Resources; Deputy Chiefs of Emergency Services, Emergency Medical Services, and Training, Support Services; and Community Risk Reduction.
+Fire Administration is a 16,117 square-foot building that contains the offices of the Fire Chief; Clerk of the Board; Finance; Human Resources; Deputy Chiefs of Emergency Services, Emergency Medical Services, Training, Support Services; and Community Risk Reduction.

 The Training Center measures over 6,000 square feet and houses three training classrooms, a four-story training tower complete with burn rooms, a rubble pile, and numerous other props and training infrastructure.
-The training center was built in conjunction with Fire Station 61 and opened its door in 2011.
+The training center was built with Fire Station 61 and opened its door in 2011.
 The training center is home to two training captains, an EMS nurse, and an office technician.

-The Fire District’s annual open house and various community classes are hosted at the training center throughout the year.
+Chino Valley Fire’s annual open house and various community classes are hosted at the training center throughout the year.